Loaded Potato Wedges

 • Remove the potatoes from the oven and top with cheese and crumbled bacon.
 Return them to the oven and bake for an additional 2 minutes to allow the cheese to melt.

-• Transfer to a serving platter and top with sour cream and onions.
+• Transfer to a serving platter and top with sour cream and scallions.
 Serve immediately.

 Notes